 Don’t dwell on what might have been, instead turn your focus on why you were rejected.
 In most instances a company will highlight why they deemed your application to be below their standards, take note of what is said, it is there to help not to criticize.

 If a company does not send any information as to why you were rejected, then email them back and ask!
 It never hurts to enquire, and any company worth working for will send you some feedback on your application.

 Choosing a vocation is something that might take some time, but searching for a new job is something that should be filled with anticipation and excitement, not fear.
-Never compare your personal situation to others, and make sure not to make excuses!
-Remember that if you work hard enough towards something the likelihood is that you will achieve it.
+Never compare your situation to others, and make sure not to make excuses!
+Remember that if you work hard enough towards something like employability, the likelihood is that you will achieve it.